New and Prospective Students

 What if I have trouble with my computer, like a virus, or I just have technical questions?

 That’s what the BW HelpDesk is for!
 The HelpDesk is available by phone 24-7-365 by calling (440) 826-7000 or in-person (20 Beech Street) during normal business hours.
 There are a variety of repair services available for more serious issues (fee charged), but telephone assistance is free.
-There is also a comprehensive KnowledgeBase online that allows you to search for answers to your questions.
+There is also a comprehensive online KnowledgeBase that allows you to search by keyword for answers to your questions.
 BW provides all students with FREE anti-virus software which can be downloaded from the KnowledgeBase.

 What about campus emergencies?
 Does IT have a method for notifying students?

 Yes.
 Twice per year, all students must participate in “Electronic Check In” to verify their personal contact information.
 Students who provide their personal cell phone number can opt in to receive emergency text message notifications for urgent matters or school closings.